xxs90/xxs90.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a M.S.
+I am an M.S.
 Robotics student at Northeastern University.
-Before, I was in Virginia Tech majored in Controls, Robotics, and Autonomy and minor in Biomedical Engineering and Mathematics.
+Before that, I majored in Controls, Robotics, and Autonomy was at Virginia Tech and minored in Biomedical Engineering and Mathematics.

-I am really passion in topic of robotics, like manipulation, planning, perception and etc. My currect research topic is in reinforcement learning and manipulation.
-And I have more than three years experience in robotics design in mechanical and embedded programming.
+I am passionate about robotics, like vision, manipulation, planning, and perception.
+My current research topic is robot learning and manipulation with equivariant symmetric. **I am looking for a Ph.D. position in Fall 2023 in robot and Artificial Intelligence.**

-Wish to become a robot engineer in the biomedical field!
+I have more than three years of experience in robotics design in mechanical, embedded programming and software development.
+I wish to become a robot engineer in the biomedical field!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.